 This workshop welcomes particularly representatives from policy and practice.
 All those who wish to learn more about community based ECEC approaches, which prioritise local leadership and participation, diversity, equity and inclusion in ECEC and interagency cooperation are invited to register for this workshop.

-During interactives sessions, there will be presentations by Giulia Cortellesi of the International Child Development Initiatives, coordinator TOY for Inclusion (www.toy4inclusion.eu) and two TOY for Inclusion implementers: Mateja Mlinar from the Educational Research Institute, Slovenia and Eva Deak, Director of Partners Hungary Foundation.
-Co-presenters are Nicoline Hoos from JES Rijnland, Marianne Bontje from public health service GGD Leiden.
-All presenting organizations are from the Netherlands.
+During interactives sessions, there will be presentations by Giulia Cortellesi of the International Child Development Initiatives, coordinator of TOY for Inclusion (www.toy4inclusion.eu) and two TOY for Inclusion implementers: Mateja Mlinar from the Educational Research Institute, Slovenia and Eva Deak, Director of Partners Hungary Foundation.
+Co-presenters are Nicoline Hoos from JES Rijnland and Marianne Bontje from Preventive Youth Health Care service in Leiden - GGD Hollands Midden.

 This workshop is offered free of charge to participants in the ISSA Conference 2019.
 Lunch and coffee breaks will be served.
 Participants will be charged a small fee of 15 euro to cover catering costs.

 Visit the to reserve your place at this pre-conference event.
 This event has a limited number of seats.
 To make sure you reserve your seat, register as soon as possible.